MicrosoftDocs/biztalk-docs/biztalk/technical-guides/network-optimizations.md

 - **Wake On LAN disabled (unless being used)** – Configure the network adapter driver to disable wake-on lan functionality.
 This functionality may be useful for client computers but should seldom if ever be used on a BizTalk Server or SQL Server computer.

-  For more information about tuning network adapters for performance, see the **Network Device Settings** section of the "BizTalk Server Database Optimization" whitepaper at [https://go.microsoft.com/fwlink/?LinkID=101578](https://go.microsoft.com/fwlink/?LinkID=101578).
+  For more information about tuning network adapters for performance, see the **Network Device Settings** section of the "BizTalk Server Database Optimization" whitepaper.